pbloem/peterbloem.nl/blog/design-thinking.md

 Let me give you a simple example.

 A design team is creating a document editor.
-The client demands that before the user closed the editor, a dialog appears, asking the user to save their documents.
+The client demands that before the user closes the editor, a dialog appears, asking the user to save their documents.
 The designer disagrees: confirmation dialogs are bad practice.
 For various reasons, they don't really work.
 The designer suggests saving the document automatically, so that the work is never lost.

 The client isn’t sure: she may not want to save her changes, she may want to discard them instead, going back to the last save.
 This could also be achieved by having a version history, argues the designer, this would allow them to auto-save the changes, and still let the user go back to a previous version of her document.